StringOfLogic/StringOfLogic/README.md

 </picture>

 ## About Me
-- I'm currently learning Python, Flask and using Docker Software
+- I'm currently learning Python, Flask and using Docker Software.
-- I'm interning at a manufacturing plant, working to close the gaps and accelerate the adoption of Industry 4.0 practices.